-We’re excited to announce that we have acquired our first company, Growth Engine!
-This officially makes Ladder one of the biggest growth marketing agencies in the world, with 38 talented growth marketers across New York, Austin, and Denver in the US, London and Manchester in the UK, and Wroclaw and Opole in Poland (and we’re hiring!).
+We’re excited to announce that we have acquired our first growth hacking agency, Growth Engine!
+This officially makes Ladder one of the biggest growth marketing agencies in the world, with 40+ talented growth marketers across New York and Austin in the US, London and Manchester in the UK, and Wroclaw and Opole in Poland (and we’re always hiring!).

 To give you a better idea of how this acquisition came to be, I’ll have to go back a little bit, to how Ladder (and Growth Engine) got started in the first place.